Heiltsuk: Move from Old Bella Bella to new Bella Bella

-The Heiltsuk community at Old Bella Bella (located at McLoughlin Bay) were forced to relocate the community to the site of the present-day village of Bella Bella (aka Waglisla) because of colonists attempt to exterminate the community with smallpox blankets.
+The Heiltsuk community at Old Bella Bella (located at McLoughlin Bay) were forced to relocate the community to the site of the present-day village of Bella Bella (aka Waglisla) because of colonists attempting to exterminate the community with smallpox blankets.

 By 1903, the Heiltsuk had founded and largely moved into the current village of Bella Bella.

-Like other First Nations on the coast, the Heiltsuk were subject to repeated attempts of genocide by the colonists, primarily of smallpox, that killed the majority of the population.
+Like other First Nations on the coast, the Heiltsuk were subjected to repeated attempts of genocide by the colonists, primarily by means of smallpox, which killed the majority of the population.
 The 1862 Pacific Northwest smallpox epidemic alone killed about 72% of the Heiltsuk people.
 The population collapse caused the Heiltsuk to coalesce into fewer communities, and reduced the population to just under 225 by 1919.
 Like other First Nations, the expected demise of the Heiltsuk did not occur.
 Instead, the population rebounded following the 1918 Spanish flu epidemic and, as of September 2014, was well over 2,500.

 When the McKenna–McBride Royal Commission visited Bella Bella in 1913, they were told:

 The Heiltsuk have continuously maintained they have the right to self-determination and continue to hold title to the Territory.
 Accordingly, many members have asserted rights.
 From this situation arose recognition by the Supreme Court of Canada (in R v Gladstone) of a Heiltsuk commercial Aboriginal right to herring.
 This was a first for Canada.

 The Heiltsuk have always based their food gathering significantly on the sea.
 The 1997 Gladstone decision (R v Gladstone) recognized a commercial Aboriginal right to herring – particularly herring eggs – based on the pre-contact history of harvest and trade.
 The Heiltsuk and Canada have been in dispute over implementation of the Gladstone decision and related management issues.

 This dispute boiled over during the 2015 herring season with the Heiltsuk occupying a Department of Fisheries and Oceans (DFO) office for four days.
 The dispute was sparked when DFO allowed a herring seine fishery that the Heiltsuk had opposed, citing continuing conservation concerns and doubts regarding DFO's predictive model.
 The crisis ended when the herring gillnet fleet departed the area without fishing.